wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-fvc-in-data-caches.markdown

 dictionary, and the data array is not accessed.
 Otherwise, the value is read from the data array using the metadata field.

+Tag entries and data array slots still maintain a one-to-one static mapping, i.e., every tag array entry only has one statically associated data array slot.
+To enable the compressed to store more logic blocks than the capacity of the data array, every data array slot is associated with two tag array entries (i.e., the tag array is 2x over-provisioned).